- 208 Views

 - <File Reference Missing>

 BUT, if you try to delete a used element, for example a field, you will start getting "missing" warnings in the settlements, scripts and calculations where that element is used.
 When you try to delete a field, Claris FileMaker automatically checks whether the field is used in scripts and relationships.
 Similarly, when deleting a table, it checks if it is used in scripts.
-If used "is it your final decision?" he warns once again.
+If it is used, it warns again, asking "is this your final decision?"

 For other elements, it is completely under your control, you need to know or check whether the relevant element is used or not.

-The general rule of thumb is to think 3-4 times, not 2, before deleting any element.
-In Cabitas, according to our Claris FileMaker development standards, there are fields, table layouts, etc. that should be deleted.
-We mark elements by adding the prefix "x_" to the beginning of the period name.
-If this element does not have a serious burden on the database, it waits for a while with its new name for the second evaluation.
-In this way, we can avoid using this element during additional development, and we will see the places where it is used more practically.
+It is generally a good idea to think 3-4 times before deleting any element, rather than just twice.
+At Cabitas, we follow Claris FileMaker development standards and mark elements that should be deleted by adding the prefix "x_" to the beginning of their name.
+If the element does not have a significant impact on the database, we wait a while with its new name for a second evaluation.
+This allows us to avoid using the element during additional development, and we can also see where it is being used more practically.

 If you do not have an up-to-date backup, it is necessary to detect the missing partitions one by one and correct the errors.
 Elements not defined during.

-- Elements not defined during Copy & Paste
+2. Elements not Defined during Copy & Paste

-Copy & Paste has saved us a lot of trouble.
-If you are copy-pasting between different FileMaker Pro files, there is an important issue!
+Copy & Paste has saved us a lot of trouble many times.
+If you are applying the copy & paste operation between different FileMaker Pro files, there is an important issue to consider!
 "Whether the elements in the source we copied are defined in the target"

-A good tip, you can make copying between files more practical with the Clip tool.
-For detailed information and mini-training on this, you can refer to the following topic https://cabitas.com/blog/filemaker-pano-yonetim-araci-klips?v=1637395969.
+A helpful tip: you can make copying between files more convenient with the Clip tool.
+For more detailed information and a mini-training on this, check out the link.

 Download link sent to your email address